wangyou/ResurrectedScripts/README.md

 # ScriLog
-Scripts and Logs used in building Resurrection Remix
+Scripts and Logs used in building most ROMs